watts-dev/watts/paper.md

 # Summary

+Modeling and simulation in many scientific and engineering domains often involve the executions and/or iterations of a sequence of software/applications, where a workfolow and data transferring among applications are typically required.
-Modeling and simulation in many scientific domains relies on applications that often do not have a formal application programming interface (API).
+Most of these applications often do not have a formal application programming interface (API).
 Instead, executing an application requires first writing a text-based input file, the format of which is typically defined in a user's manual.
-While text-based input files are suitable for simple one-off calculations, they can become cumbersome if a user wants to execute the application multiple times and systematically vary input parameters.
+While text-based input files are suitable for simple one-off calculations, they can become cumbersome if a user wants to execute the applications multiple times and systematically vary input parameters, especially when a complex workflow is involved.
 In this case, they must resort to either manually making changes in the input file or developing their own script that modifies the input file and executes the application.
 Depending on the format of the input file, writing such a script can be a non-trivial and error-prone task.

-``watts`` (Workflow and Template Toolkit for Simulation) is a Python package that consists of a set of classes that can manage the execution of one or more applications.
+``watts`` (Workflow and Template Toolkit for Simulation) is a Python package that consists of a set of classes that can manage the input files and execution of one or more applications.
 Most importantly, it provides an ability to use placeholder values in text-based input files that are filled in programmatically from Python, thereby giving users of scientific applications a means of performing parameter